tanyushanel/count-down-ticker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

-A page with simple count-down
+A page with a simple count-down